streeter/django-ticketing/README.md

 ## About

 An implementation of a Django model that returns tickets, as described by the [Flickr blog post][flickr].

+## Usage

+To use this, you can either use the model interface, or just the shortcut function defined in `ticketing.models`.
+That usage looks like the following:

+    # Import the function
+    from ticketing.models import get_ticket
+    # Go get yourself a ticket
+    ticket = get_ticket()
+    # Boom.
+That just happened

+This assumes you've had the single table that needs to be created in the DB, in other words, run `syncdb` or migrated with [South][south].

 ## Testing